kraxarn/caw/readme.md

 ## Special thanks

-* [Furnace](https://github.com/tildearrow/furnace), for getting me into music production and being an awesome inspiration.
+* [Furnace](https://github.com/tildearrow/furnace), for getting me into music composition and being an awesome inspiration.
 * [pl_synth](https://github.com/phoboslab/pl_synth), for providing the base for this application and inspiring me to make my own tracker.